 Reserves & Course Reserves

-- Reserve Collection is held at both circulation desks.
+- Reserve Collection is held at the circulation desk.
 Reserve materials may be checked out for a period of three hours and renewed only if a hold request has not been placed on the item.

-- Course Reserves are held only at the Williams Circulation Desk and can be checked out for three hours.
+- Course Reserves are held at the Circulation Desk and can be checked out for three hours.
 Course Reserves list can be found on GULLiver and may be retrieved by course name or professor.

-- WMS Reading Room Reserve materials are located in the Williams Reading Room.
+- WMS Reading Room Reserve materials are located in the Oakley Reading Room.
 These materials cannot be checked out and must be used in the Reading Room.

 While searching the catalog, if you see a general collection title that is 'Available,' click on 'Request it.'
 Submit the form and the item will be retrieved from the stacks for you in one to two days.
 You will be notified when the item is available for pick-up and which library will be holding the material for you.
 A paged book is held for about 10 days before it is returned to the stacks.

 Can't find the book on the shelf?
 Go into the online catalog, search for the book title and confirm the location, call number and status.
-If the book is listed as "Williams Stacks" or "INTL" with a status of "available" and you can't locate the item in the stacks, submit a missing book search request.
-You may fill out a paper form and submit it to either circulation desk, or you may complete the online form.
+If the book is listed with a status of "available" and you can't locate the item in the stacks, submit a missing book search request.
+You may fill out a paper form and submit it to the circulation desk, or you may complete the online form.
 The Library staff will search for the item over the next few weeks and will let you know via email if we find it.
 In the meantime, you should request the title from Interlibary Loan.
-Please contact either circulation desk for items that have a status of "recently returned" or if you have any questions about the location of an item.
+Please contact the circulation desk for items that have a status of "recently returned" or if you have any questions about the location of an item.